 We see offers for “free” things all the time.
 “Start a free 7-day streaming trial before committing to a full membership.”
 “Sign up for free grocery deliveries for a month with no obligation.”
 Savvy marketers know how to entice the public by inundating them with free offers.
 And when it comes to testing out new products or services, what’s not to like?
-People see a maximum return with a minimal investment and quickly sign-up.
+People see a maximum return with minimal investment and quickly sign-up.

 Is Free Really Free?